 It means we're doing something right, so why fix what isn't broken?
 If it's converting well each time, keep doing it until it needs to be tweaked again.

-But on the other hand, if your copy is based directly off of a template, you're going to fall into the trend of making things sound repetitive since that's what templates are literally made for: doing things the same way each time.
+But on the other hand, if your copy is based directly on a template, you're going to fall into the trend of making things sound repetitive since that's what templates are literally made for: doing things the same way each time.

 The solution?
 Use a template if it makes your life easier, but be careful in how you use those templates.